Hanlak/End-Game/README.md

 3. MySql
 4. Java 8
 5. apache tom cat server
-  5a. if Intellj it is available in plugin
+a. if Intellj it is available in plugin
-  5b. if eclipse you can configure the downlaoded tomcat server bin file
+b. if eclipse you can configure the downlaoded tomcat server bin file

 ## DataBase Setup:
 _My Sql Version- 5.*_